webbtheosim/ml-workshop-acsmarm2022/site/source/20220602-crma/day2.md

 0. MLP
 1. Graph Neural Networks
+2. Convolutional neural networks and how to avoid them
-2. Sequence Neural Networks (RNN, Transformer)
+3. Sequence Neural Networks (RNN, Transformer)
-3. Equivariant Neural Networks
+4. Equivariant Neural Networks
-4. Modifications for task: VAE, NFlow
+5. Modifications that can depend on task: VAE, NFlow

 ## Activity 2: Deciding on a Network

-Working in a group, decide on inductive biases and network choice for given dataset.
+Working in a group, decide on inductive biases and network choice for given datasets:

+1. Predicting solubility from SMILES
+2. Finding the reactive site on a molecule from SMILES
+3. Predicting partial charge from coordinates
+4. Predicting electronic density from coordinates

 **Break (15 min.)**